-A recent study was completed to investigate the existing water quality at Sparkes Hill Reservoir, and the supply from upstream reservoirs at Aspley and Green Hill.
-It was found that major nitrification events have occurred in Sparkes Hill and upstream reservoirs.
-LinkWater advise that several options were considered within the MWH report (this document has not been provided) however the installation of PAX active submersible water mixers was recommended with the aim of breaking down any stratification occurring in the storage to reduce the loss of disinfectant and limit the conditions that encourage growth of nitrification.
-Based on these findings mixers were installed in Narangba and Alexander Hills reservoirs with favourable outcomes.
-As this is specialised equipment there is a preference for continuing with the same mixers across all the reservoirs that need these installations.
+In addition the installation of PAX mixers was recommended with the aim of breaking down any stratification occurring in the storage to reduce the loss of disinfectant and limit the conditions that encourage growth of nitrification.
+Based on these findings, mixers were installed in Narangba and Alexander Hills reservoirs as a trial.
+The trial resulted in favourable outcomes for the reservoirs.
+As this is specialised equipment there is a preference for a standard solution with the same mixers across all the reservoirs that need these installations to provide efficiency benefits in relation to servicing and the holding of critical spares.